Leeds Arts University

 - Leeds is one of the UK's most prosperous and fastest-growing cities, with an employment rate above the national average – which is good news for students looking for part-time work.

-- Leeds Arts University works to maximise student's contact with industry and with practising artists and designers, offering opportunities for students to complete live briefs, enter competitions, put on exhibitions and engage with industry.
+- Leeds Arts University works to maximise students' contact with industry and with practising artists, musicians, filmmakers and designers, offering opportunities for students to complete live briefs, enter competitions, put on performances and exhibitions, and engage with industry.

 - It will also help students with CV, interview and business skills, and preparation for going freelance (becoming self-employed) so that they feel confident to enter the world of work after successfully completing their course.

-- Students at Leeds Arts University have access to a career coach who specialises in advising people in the creative sector.
+- Students at Leeds Arts University have access to a careers specialist who supports higher education students in the creative sector.

 - Student Welfare can organise personal counselling for students.
 Sessions last for 45 minutes and are usually weekly or fortnightly.
 Counsellors are professionally trained, and have extensive experience of working with students; all belong to relevant counselling/therapy professional bodies.